brianj-kim/CS736-EmploymentTrendDashBoard/README.md

 ## Getting Started

+First, download the raw data and preprocess the data with python code (Documents/data-wrangle.py) that generates 2 json files.
+Upload them using mongoimport onto MongoDB Atlas.

+Secondly, setup mongo uri for the application in env.local file

-First, run the development server:
+Then run the development server:

 ```bash
 npm run dev